davecash75/mri-reface-docker/README.md

 # mri-reface-docker
 This repository simply holds the Dockerfile that pulls together all of the dependencies for the [mri_reface](https://www.nitrc.org/projects/mri_reface) program that replaces the face of an individual in a T1, T2 or PET Image.
+It currently is using v0.3 of mri_reface.

 ## Build/install
 The simplest way to get this is to just pull the Docker image from the [Docker Hub](https://hub.docker.com/repository/docker/dmc2/mri_reface/general)
 ```
-docker pull dmc2/mri_reface:tagname
+docker pull dmc2/mri_reface:latest
 ```

 If you want to build a Docker image yourself, then you will first need to download and unzip mri_reface from NITRC as well as the [Matlab Compile Runtime](https://ssd.mathworks.com/supportfiles/downloads/R2018a/deployment_files/R2018a/installers/glnxa64/MCR_R2018a_glnxa64_installer.zip).